10 Best Campgrounds near Missoula, MT

 This Forest Service campground is approximately an hour's drive northeast of Missoula on the eastern shoreline of Seeley Lake.
 The campground has 48 popular sites, available on a first-come, first-served basis.
 For those looking to nab a spot in the summer, plan to arrive early at the campground.

 The campground caters to RVs and tents, but no hookups are available.
 Each site comes with a picnic table, fire ring, and access to vault toilets.
-Potable water is also available during the peak operating season: Memorial Day through Labor Day.
+Potable water is also available during the peak operating season: Memorial Day through Labor Day (May through September).
 The campground also features picnic areas and a paved boat launch to access the water.

 Big Larch isn't the only campground on Seeley Lake.
 On the western shoreline, River Point and Seeley Lake Campgrounds both have spots available.
 Seeley Lake Campground is particularly popular with motorized boaters looking to get onto the water.
 And River Point caters more to non-motorized watercraft endeavors.